 The honeybee queen is the only bee in the entire colony that can lay fertilized worker bee eggs.
 Once the queen is gone, it will be the lack of worker bee brood eggs that you should notice first.

-The longer the hive is attempting to function without a queen, the fewer capped brood (bee larvae) will exist.
+The longer the hive is attempting to function without its own queen, the fewer capped broods (bee larvae) will exist.
 Every single day that a hive goes without a healthy and functioning queen, the population of the colony will start to decrease due to the short life cycle of worker and drone bees.

 Increase In Honey Production

 In what may seem like an odd twist of fate, a hive that is queenless will produce more honey than it did when a queen was healthy or alive – for a while.

 Because there is no mating to do or brood to tend to, the remaining bees busy themselves with collecting pollen and making copious amounts of honey.
 The hive imbalance usually causes a lot more foraging and chores related to food stores among the remaining members of the colony.